imzoloft/imzoloft/README.md

 Hey there, I am a software engineer since 2021.

-I have a DEC in computer science.
+I have a DEC in computer science & a certificat in software engineer.
 ```

 ---